Koekoek1337/AH_Ticket-To-Ride/README.md

     P = e^{-{dScore \over T}}
 $$

 Probability increases with higher temperatures, and decreases with higher score differences.
-"Temperature" is therefore in layman's terms a measure for how likely a worse state is accepted.
+"Temperature" is therefore, in layman's terms, a measure for how likely a worse state is accepted.

 In order to increase effectiveness of the hillclimber, the temperature is reduced according to a cooling scheme, of which four have been implemented: